sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step1.md

 	<span slot="prompt"></span>
 </Quiz>

-If you're still curious, try to determine the length of each sequence in `hiv1_sequences.fas`!
+If you're up for a challenge, try to determine the length of each sequence in `hiv1_sequences.fas`!

 **2. Multiple sequence alignment (MSA)**